 One of the first teachings of the Buddha was the instruction to recognize that everything changes and that once you are born, sickness, old age, and death are inevitable.
 This teaching is often misunderstood in the West as morbid or nihilistic.
 This was the mistake I had just made!

 Meditation on impermanence and death is a profoundly helpful practice when done properly, without a “poor me” mentality.
 Looking directly at the impermanence and fragility of life can save us from arrogance, the numbing effects of an attitude of entitlement, and from greed, all of which depend on holding onto the notion that we are immortal and that our ”stuff” is permanent.

-Instead of meditating on change, aging, and death, we Westerners (and many people throughout the world, for that matter) tend to distract ourselves from this reality of impermanence instead.
+Instead of meditating on change, aging, and death, we try to distract ourselves from this reality of impermanence.
 One way we do this is by entertaining beliefs about heaven.
-There is nothing inherently wrong with such a belief if you hold it as an operating theory — something that might be true, but the jury’s still out.
-That means you continue to evaluate whether believing in heaven helps you improve the quality of your life.
-If you find such a belief doesn’t serve you, it may be time to look for a better belief that does help you improve the quality of your life.
+There is nothing inherently wrong with such a belief if you hold it as an operating theory –– something that might be true, but the jury’s still out.
+Then you simply continue to evaluate whether believing in heaven helps you improve the quality of your life, or not.
+If you find that belief in a heaven doesn’t serve you, it may be time to look for a better belief –– one that does help you improve the quality of your life.

-So let’s consider the result of becoming close-minded about our beliefs.
-If doing this leads us to fear and hate and destroy each other, I would say holding beliefs in a close-minded way does not improve the quality of our lives.
-Despite the obviousness of this logic, we often resort to holding close-minded beliefs anyway, clinging to them in an effort to escape our understandable (if unhelpful) fear of aging and death.
+So let’s consider the result of becoming closed-minded about our beliefs.
+If doing this leads us to fear and hate and destroy each other, I would say holding beliefs in a closed-minded way does not improve the quality of our lives.
+Despite the obviousness of this logic, we often resort to holding onto closed-minded beliefs anyway.
+As if it would help, we cling to these beliefs in an effort to escape our understandable (if unhelpful) fear of aging and death.